emma-wilson/SummerSchool23/Day1/README.md

 Jessica encountered various problems during her research.
 Traumatic and violent texts were intersperced with books and magazines.
 This was considered as part of her second question, "what is a library?", as it brings up questions about what sort of texts should be preserved.
 Additionally, machine-generated metadata erased information about minority language texts.
 Copyright laws, legal cases, and API subscriptions are major barriers to webscraping and may put future preservation of digital materials at risk.

+## Webscraping
+Webscraping is the extraction of data from a website.
+Webscrping allows researchers to do "big qualitative" data analysis.
+The session started with a short presentation by James Besse about webscraping.

+### What is HTML?
+HTML is the standard markup used for creating the structure and content of websites.
+HTML tags are the building blocks of a HTML document and HTML attributes also provide additional information about HTML elements.
+CSS selector gadgets are web-based tools that allow us to target specific parts of HTML, just like the inspect tool in web browsers.
+This can help select specific data to scrape from a website.

+### Webscraping approaches
+There are three main approaches to webscraping:

+- **Crawl** and scrape HTML / XML
+- Application programming interfaces (**APIs**)
+- **Web browser automation** using tools such as Selenium or Puppeteer

+### Law and Ethics
+Some websites specifically ban webscraping in their terms of service, so it may not always be legal.
+However, it's not always clear whether permission is needed to webscrape.

+### Practicalities
+Webscraping requires you to be better at writing and editing code than as required by statistical modelling.
+Web data is messy and you will have to do extensive cleaning.
+Additionally, websides may be internally and externally inconsistent in how text and HTML is formatted.
+What works for one website will unlikely work for other websites, and may not work for every page on that website.
+Often, websites will change.
+They will also try to block scrapers.

+## Practical
+In Day One's practical session, we used the [rvest](https://rvest.tidyverse.org/index.html) package, which is part of the tidyverse.

+The session aims were to:

+- Automatically extract news items from the UK Government website News sections on the cost of living
+- Do the same for the Scottish Government website